ihsanabdulhakim/beyblade-battle-tracking/README.md

 **2. beyblade_battle_result.csv**

-   In this dataframe, only 1 record will be conceived.
+   In this dataframe, only 1 record (row) will be conceived.
 It will stored after the winning condition is occured.
 The field of this dataframe are 4 fields; 'Beyblade ID that win', 'Beyblade ID that lose', 'Duration battle', 'Collision count'.

 After both of dataframes is created, the program will create database (.db) using SQLite scripts with filenames **beybladebattletracking.db**.